You manage reports through the Reports page, which is accessed by clicking the Reports link in the Data Discovery sidebar on the left.

 In the Reports page, search for the report that you want to generate.

 Use the Search text box to filter reports.
 Search results display reports that contain specified text in their names.
 By default, reports are listed in ascending alphabetic order of their names.
-Reports can be sorted by their name, type (Scans), analysis (Aggregated), last run time, schedule, and status.
+Reports can be sorted by their name (Name), and the last time that the scan was run (Last Run).

 Click the overflow icon () corresponding to the desired report.
 A shortcut menu appears.